 WARNING: The high-voltage insulated safety rubber insulating gloves that are to be worn when modifying the vehicle in close proximity to the high-voltage system, should be of the appropriate safety and protection rating for use on the high-voltage system.
-They must be inspected before use and must always be worn in conjunction with the leather outer gloves.
+They must be inspected before each use and must always be worn in conjunction with the leather outer gloves.
 Any hole in the rubber insulating glove is a potential entry point for high voltage.
 Failure to follow these instructions may result in severe personal injury or death.

-Note: The high-voltage insulated safety gloves must be re-certified every 6 months to remain within OSHA guidelines.

-- 1. Roll the glove up from the open end until the lower portion of the glove begins to balloon from the resulting air pressure.
+- Note: The high-voltage insulated safety gloves must be re-certified every 6 months to remain within OSHA guidelines. - 1.
+Roll the glove up from the open end until the lower portion of the glove begins to balloon from the resulting air pressure.
 If the glove leaks any air, it must not be used. - 2.
 The gloves should not be used if they show any signs of wear and tear. - 3.
-The leather gloves must always be worn over the rubber insulating gloves in order to protect them. - 4.
-The rubber insulating gloves must be class "00" and meet all of the American Society for Testing and Materials (ASTM) standards.
+The leather gloves must always be worn over the rubber insulating gloves in order to protect the insulating gloves.

+4. The rubber insulating gloves must be able to handle up to 500V AC and meet all of the American Society for Testing and Materials (ASTM) standards.